SunFlowerApart/HowToMakeHerFlower/attractive.md

 # Make yourself more attractive

+You do not need to spend 6 hours at the gym every day or wear very expensive suits to make yourself look better.
+But a small effort can go a long way.

+First of all, make sure you are taking care care of your personal hygiene.
+This should be more obvious than it sometimes is.

-Take care of your personal hygiene and dress up.
-Dressing up does not necessarily mean _dress more formally_.
+Dressing up does not necessarily mean _dress more formally_ or _wear expensive suits_.

-Take time for sex.

 ## Fix tension points in your relationship